jwjackson/confoundr_SAS/README.md

   %include diagnos;
 ```

 A PDF manual can be downloaded from the main directory.
-We are also developing a vignette.
-The draft vignette code (posted) is called 'selectionbias.sas' and is to be used with the 'catie_sas.csv' file, a simulated dataset (not yet posted).
+We have also developed a vignette called 'selectionbias.sas' (posted) which is to be used with the 'catie_sas.csv' file, a simulated dataset (also posted).

 For questions please contact one of us: